Chapter 336 — Title

 Effectiveness of Right of Recoupment or Setoff Against Deposit Account

-A bank may exercise its right of setoff against a deposit account even if a security interest in the account exists, as …
+A bank that maintains a deposit account may generally exercise its right of recoupment or setoff against a secured party …

 336.9-341